Briefly describe your journey as a teacher.

 Why is the experience of an international education important for a student?

-I would say that it creates a really positive and inspirational environment which helps the students in their personal development and their appreciation of a world where globalisation has become a key element of our everyday lives.
-It goes without saying of course that gaining qualifications that are internationally recognised will provide our students with a considerable competitive advantage in the future, as they move on to higher education and the next stages of their career paths.
+I would say that an international education provides a unique and inspirational environment which in turn helps the students with their personal development and an appreciation of the world around us, where globalisation is having an ever-increasing presence in our everyday lives.
+It goes without saying of course that the internationally recognised qualifications that BISL offers provides our students with a significant competitive advantage regarding their University applications and beyond.